 When the speaker emits vibrations, it gets absorbed by the springs and rubber coating.

 The engineering is so simple just like shock absorbers used in vehicles.

 You can try them as an experiment in your studio.
 After all, they are cheap.

 One great example is…

-If you ask me for the personal suggestions, ISO PUCKS are great for the above table monitors where isolation stands are great for standalone operation.
+If you ask me for personal suggestions, ISO PUCKS are great for the above table monitors whereas isolation stands are great for standalone operation.